This vegetarian lasagna recipe is a delicious alternative to meat based lasagnas!

 - 1 cup grated parmesan cheese

-- Top that with a layer of noodles and repeat until you reach to top layer (ending with a layer of noodles).
-Top it off with your parmesan cheese and place in a preheated oven until warmed through (about 45 minutes).
+Top that with a layer of noodles and repeat until you reach to top layer (ending with a layer of noodles).
+Top it off with your parmesan cheese, cover it all with a loose layer of aluminum foil and place in a preheated oven until warmed through (about 45 minutes).

 Freezing Instructions: Divide the lasagna into individual servings and freeze.
 You can freeze the whole thing too, but it will take a long time to defrost and reheat.
 Freeze for up to 6 months.